Anesthesia gases are the gases used to anesthetize a patient for surgery. The common gases used in general Anesthesia are:

 There is a reductive metabolism by human intestinal bacteria to molecular nitrogen.
 Xenon (Xe) is an inert gas under normobaric conditions.
+It has been studied and used as an anesthetic agent.
 Thus is another popular one form anesthesia gases

 It is present in the atmosphere at a concentration of 0.000086 ppm and is a non-pollutant. lt is not metabolized and is not teratogenic.
 Stereoselectivily of anaesthetics:

 Fluorinated anaesthetics are racemic mixtures, i.e., the R and S isomers.
 These are mirror images of each other, but differ in potency, action and metabolism.